m0xpd/SubHarmonics/Hardware/Graphics/Input Stage Switching Behaviour.md

 The Q4, Q5 stage is a stripped-down version of a conventional transistor [Schmitt Trigger.](https://en.wikipedia.org/wiki/Schmitt_trigger)

-In the present application, the stage is required to have high sensitivity (a low value of 'HIGH THRESHOLD'), as the output of the VCO is rather small (~1.5 V peak).
+In the present application, the input stage is required to have high sensitivity (a low value of 'HIGH THRESHOLD'), as the output of the VCO is rather small (~1.5 V peak).
 Accordingly, a low magnitude of the emitter resistor R19 = 10R was initially chosen in order to obtain a switching threshold of 0.85V.